The Ultimate June Long Weekend Bucket List

 Self-guided | Free | Lockhart

 Before the Dylan Wright show, take a wander through Lockhart's gorgeous main street.
-Federation verandas, original shopfronts and an impressive sculpture trail wind through the town centre.
+One of the country’s most hilariously charged, historic main streets.
+Think Federation verandas, original shopfronts and an impressive sculpture trail wind through the town centre.
 Add in the Lockhart Water Tower Mural - a painted icon on the regional art trail - and the Greens Gunyah Museum (just $7, and genuinely excellent) for a full morning's exploration.

 19. See Dylan Wright live at Lockhart Recreation Centre